RaviTambade/SDM/UserStoryScenario.md

 	* Show error message if service not responding or timeout.
 For example ‘Sorry, something went wrong with the service.
 Please try again.’

 #### Example 6
-As a teacher, I want to generate assessment report, so I can evaluate student performance.
+<p>As a teacher, I want to generate assessment report, so I can evaluate student performance.
-Acceptance criteria:
+Acceptance criteria: </p>

 	* Show a student’s current assessment score.
 	* Display past assessment score of the student.
 	* Provide an option to Print / Save / Share.
 (By the way, this could be split as a separate user story by itself).